rohanpandey6/acme-widget-pos/README.md

 Can be improved:
 - Current design for delivery charges is based on static values as per the assesment, it can be improved by creating base interface and extending multiple delivery strategies as per requirements.
-- Yaml/ Config files can be utilised for instantiating catalogue and also specifing the exact widget for the given offer type.
+- Yaml/ Config files/ Local Database can be utilised for instantiating catalogue and also specifing the exact widget for the given offer type.
 - A chaining design based implementation can be done inorder to support and choose the best discount from multiple offers.